Maheshkumar-W/Voice-Based-Smartboard/README.md

 - Implementation :

   * Software Section :
-  - Developed an App named VBS using 'MIT App Inventor' for connecting with external Bluetooth module to transmit Text & Voice based messages.
+  - Developed an App named STR (Speech to Text Recognition) using 'MIT App Inventor' for connecting with external Bluetooth module to transmit Text & Voice based messages.
   - Bugs present in Arduino code are troubleshooted.